WheeledDoors/index/README.md

 | Average Word | None | 0.651 | 0.646 |

 We choose Naive Bayes with Bag of Words preprocessing as it had the most successful testing error unde the 50,000 training point build and was in the faster group of models.

+## Topic Modeling

+The last goal of our method was the complete topic modeling for each of the query results.
+This was simple to achieve using a LDA method as it was an unsupervised model so required no pre-training.
+This method returns 3 total topics with the top 10 words per topic.

+# Project Takeaways

+## Wheels or doors?
+Wheels seems to win!